Subaru Outback Insurance Rates

 Comparing rates will help you layout a Subaru Outback comparison chart of prices.
 Enter your ZIP code in our free tool above to get started.

-U.S. average insurance rates for a Subaru Outback are $1,354 a year including full coverage.
-Comprehensive costs on average $320, collision costs $478, and liability coverage is $398.
-A policy with just liability insurance costs around $460 a year, with coverage for high-risk drivers costing around $2,898.
-Teen drivers pay the highest rates at $4,982 a year or more.
+The average insurance rates for a Subaru Outback are $1,354 a year including full coverage.
+Comprehensive costs an estimated $320 a year, collision insurance costs $478, and liability insurance costs around $398.
+Liability-only insurance costs as low as $460 a year, and high-risk driver insurance costs around $2,898.
+16-year-old drivers cost the most to insure at up to $4,982 a year.

 Average premium for full coverage: $1,354

-Prices include $500 deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all Outback models.
+Prices are based on $500 comprehensive and collision deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and Outback trim levels.

 Use the form below to get customized rates for your location.